Noughmad/Wobble/README.md

 * Database-backed persistent classes
 * Common user interfaces
 * OpenGL
+* Documentation
+* Translations

 Current State
 -------------

-So far, there is only one input plugin (YAML) and one output (C++/Qt).
+So far, there is only one input plugin (YAML) and one output (C++/Qt), none of which actually works.
 Other outputs are planned, like Python/Django and Java.